 Applications of Noryl:

 - Water pumps

 Polypropylene (PP) is the most widely produced plastic after polyethylene.
-It has high ruggedness, heat resistance, and chemical resistance.
-The high strength and rigidity of propylene makes it usable for pure water piping systems.
+It is a rugged material and has excellent chemical and heat resistance.
+Propylene’s high strength and rigidity make it ideal for pure water distribution systems.
 It is also resistant to chemical leaching and corrosion.